-VARIANCE AUTHORITY
+VARIANCE AND ENCROACHMENT AUTHORITY

 - 3533.
-The Development Officer may only exercise a discretion relative to variancesunder Section 32 only in respect of the following matters:
+The Development Officer may only exercise a discretion relative to variances under Section 32 only in respect of the following matters:

 - (a) the approval of variances:

 - not exceeding 50 percent of each yard setback standard established in this bylaw for a permitted use development permit, except as provided for in this section for a nonconforming building existing from a specified era;

 - (ii) not exceeding 20 percent of any other measurable standard established in this bylaw for a permitted use development permit, except as provided for in this sectionBylaw for a Tourist Home, a Short-Term Rental / Bed & Breakfast and for a non-conforming building existing from a specified era;

 - (iii) of any extent that are required to bring a non-conforming building or use into compliance with thise land use bylaw if that building or use existed were established as follows:

 - in Frank prior to 1970;

 - in Coleman or Blairmore prior to 1971;

 - in Bellevue prior to 1972; or

 - in Hillcrest prior to 1980;

 In order to bring into compliance with this bylaw a non-conforming building or use that was established or commenced subsequent to the above stated dates for each community, the Development Officer shall not exceed their variance authority stated elsewhere in this section.
+Also refer to Non-Conforming Building Variances elsewhere in this Administration part of the bylaw.

-- (iv) that are required to enable the applicantMunicipality to enter into an encroachment agreement with the Municipality or an adjacent landowner for an existing encroachment onto an adjacent street, a-lane, and/or a municipal easement or municipal property (other than Reserves) or onto adjacent private property-; and - (b) the approval of minor deviations, in the Development Officer's discretion, from approved site plans and/or drawings that are consistent with the above variance authorities;

-provided that in the exercising of this discretion the Development Officer shall issue the proper notifications to the applicant and adjacent property owners relative to their right to an appeal in accordance with the provisions of this land use bylaw, except in the case of an encroachment onto the said Municipal Lands or adjacent private property where an encroachment agreement has been executed, in which case the duly executed encroachment agreement shall be deemed to be an exemption from the requirement to obtain a development permit.
+(iv) that are required to enable the applicant-Municipality pursuant to the relevant Municipal policy to enter into an encroachment agreement with the Municipality or an adjacent landowner for an existing encroachment onto an adjacent street, a-lane,-and/or a municipal easement or municipal property (other than Reserves) or onto adjacent private property-; and provided that in the exercising of this discretion the Development Officer shall issue the proper notifications to the applicant and adjacent property owners relative to their right to an appeal in accordance with the provisions of this land use bylaw, except in the case of an encroachment onto the said Municipal Lands or adjacent private property where an encroachment agreement has been executed, in which case the duly executed encroachment agreement shall be deemed to be an exemption from the requirement to obtain a development permit.